Our commitment to privacy

 In some cases, information on the education or participation activity status of research professionals and research students is provided to an educational institution, provided the consent of the research professional or research student has been obtained.

-IAL may disclose personal information to contractors or service providers to whom IAL out-sources certain functions or which provide services to IAL, such as:
+The Centre for Invasive Species Solutions may disclose personal information to contractors or service providers to whom the Centre for Invasive Species Solutions out-sources certain functions or which provide services to the Centre for Invasive Species Solutions, such as:

 - IT service providers;